return to homepage

 You'll get to see some great local shots as well . . . in Boston, the Public Gardens . . . in Cambridge, Au Bon Pain and Grafton Street Pub in Harvard Square, Dunster House at Harvard College, and the McLauren Building at MIT.
 In South Boston, Woodie's L Street Tavern, among other places . . . in Charlestown, Bunker Hill Community College.

 1970.
 Romance / Melodrama / PG.
-Starring Ryan O'Neil (Oliver Barrett IV), Ally McGraw (Jennifer Cavalleri), Ray Milland (Oliver Barrett III), Tommy Lee Jones
+Starring Ryan O'Neil (Oliver Barrett IV), Ally McGraw (Jennifer Cavalleri), Ray Milland (Oliver Barrett III), and Harvard grad Tommy Lee Jones

-Get out your hankies now.
 When rich, well-connected Harvard student Oliver falls in love with and marries working class non-WASP (lest you miss this point, the film makes much of her Italian last name) Radcliffe student Jenny, his dad (Oliver III) disowns him.
-True love seems about to triumph - but wait! - this is melodrama, so get ready to shed some tears.
+True love seems about to triumph - but wait! - this is melodrama, so get ready to shed tears.

-Both Oliver and Jenny get to deliver the film's most famous line: "Love means never having to say you're sorry."
-(As you might imagine, this spawned plenty of parodies.
-My favorite is John Lennon's: "Love means having to say you're sorry every 15 minutes" . . . but I digress.)
+Both Oliver and Jenny get to deliver the film's most famous line: "Love means never having to say you're sorry," a line that spawned plenty of parodies, including this classic from John Lennon: "Love means having to say you're sorry every 15 minutes."

 You'll see lots of scenic views of Harvard Yard, in Cambridge.
-Other Cambridge filming locations include the Harvard Square T station, and the large Cambridge house where Oliver and Jenny live for awhile which is on Irving Street.
-However, much of the rest of this quintessential Boston movie was actually film in Toronto.
+Other Cambridge filming locations include the Harvard Square T station.
+The large Cambridge house where Oliver and Jenny live for awhile is on Irving Street.
+However, much of the rest of this quintessential Boston movie was filmed in Toronto, like so many other "Boston" movies.

 Mystic River